Natalie Jaresko: Early life and education

 Jaresko was born on 24 April 1965 in Elmhurst, Illinois, the daughter of Mary (Maria), née Budziak, and John (Ivan) Jaresko, both Ukrainian immigrants to the United States.
-Her father was born in Poltava Oblast during the Holodomor, during which her kulak great-grandparents, Feofan and Natalia Brazhnyk, starved to death.
+Her father was born in Poltava Oblast during the Soviet famine of 1930–1933, during which her kulak great-grandparents, Feofan and Natalia Brazhnyk, starved to death.

 Jaresko was raised with two siblings, Katherine and John, in Wood Dale, Illinois.
 Although her family spoke mainly English, she attended Ukrainian school on Saturdays and the Ukrainian Orthodox church on Sundays.
 She is bilingual in English and Ukrainian.
 Residing in Ukrainian Village, Chicago, she studied accounting at DePaul University, earning a B.Sc. degree in 1987.
 She received a master's degree in public policy from Harvard Kennedy School in 1989.

 In 2011, she and her husband, Ihor Figlus, divorced.
 She has two daughters who live in Ukraine.

 Citizenship

 Jaresko lived in Ukraine from 1992 to 2000, and returned in 2004.
 She received Ukrainian citizenship on 2 December 2014, the day of her appointment as Minister of Finance of Ukraine.
 She remains a U.S. citizen.
 Although the U.S. does not prohibit dual citizenship, Ukrainian law states that she would have to renounce her non-Ukrainian citizenship(s) within two years.